 Holiday mood settles in Salalah

-Similarly, Lulu hypermarket has lined up entertainment events involving students and local artistes three days in a week with prizes, gifts, and raffle draws.
+Similarly, Lulu hypermarket has lined up entertainment events involving students and local artistes for three days a week with prizes, gifts and raffle draws.
 A photography exhibition by Salalah Photography Club is coming in the hypermarket premises from August 16.
 The exhibition is likely to continue for ten days.

-Hawana Salalah, which is an integrated tourism complex having three hotels and a traditional living experience facility called Souly Lodge, has fiesta every Thursday and Friday and a Bazar every Saturday.
+Hawana Salalah, which is an integrated tourism complex having three hotels and a traditional living experience facility called Souly Lodge, has fiesta every Thursday and Friday and a Bazaar every Saturday.

 The lively fiesta welcomes guests showcasing the products and services of the local small and medium enterprises.
 They also showcase Oman’s rich cultural heritage, as well as an array of lively entertainment.

-The mixed entertainment events offer lots of options for children and families, as there are clown shows and magic shows keep on happening on the sidelines.
+The mixed entertainment events offer lots of options for children and families, as there are clown and magic shows happening on the sidelines.
 Tanoura dance and musical performances are very popular among the visitors here.

 The Saturday’s “Bazaar As-Sabt is an opportunity for the visitors to browse and purchase locally-made items,” said a participant who comes every week to sell her products.